What is the annual canvass?

 The Electoral Registration Officer (ERO) must carry out an “annual canvass” of all households each year, to ensure that the Electoral Register is complete and accurate.
 The law requires that every household must be contacted by the ERO to request information about who is resident at the address to ensure that all eligible electors are registered to vote.

 Previously, this request would have been by paper form sent to the address and ALL households were required to respond.
 If no response was received, then reminder forms were sent or a personal visit carried out.

-This year, the law has changed and new procedures are in place.
+In 2020, the law changed and new procedures were introduced.
 The purpose of the changes are to make the annual canvass simpler for citizens and to reduce the administration involved, whilst still maintaining the completeness and accuracy of the register.

 How does the new canvass work?

-This year, the new annual canvass process begins with checking the Electoral Register against national government data so we can check the accuracy of the register before we send out any correspondence.
+In 2020 a number of changes to the annual canvass process were introduced.
+The new annual canvass process begins with checking the Electoral Register against national government data so we can check the accuracy of the register before we send out any correspondence.